MoenMi/book-notes/books/basic-economics/introduction.md

 ## Edition

-This is based on the fifth edition of *Basic Economics*.
+This section is based on the fifth edition of *Basic Economics*.